Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Sources of plasma

 \section{Sources of plasma}

-There are many sources of plasma around the heliosphere: all it takes is some neutral medium subjected to sufficient energy to ionize particles.
-The bulk source medium can be the gas in the Sun's surface layers that is largely neutral, but dissipation of magnetic waves and the acceleration of particles in electric fields cause heating and ionization of the Sun's outer atmosphere.
-The larger planets have neutral atmospheres of which the top layers are ionized by solar radiation and by suprathermal particle precipitation (which can be of magnetospheric or solar origin).
-Moons may be large enough to have their own atmosphere (as is the case for Titan at Saturn), and those without significant atmospheres may still have some matter around their surfaces because these are subjected to sputtering by the solar wind or, for moons within planetary magnetospheres, by magnetospheric particles, or matter may be supplied by geysers (as on Enceladus at Saturn) or volcanoes (as on Io at Jupiter) that contribute molecules (including SO$_2$, SO, S$_2$, H$_2$S, \ldots) as well as atoms.
+There are many \indexit{plasma!sources}sources of plasma around the heliosphere: all it takes is some neutral medium subjected to sufficient energy to ionize particles.
+The bulk source medium can be the largely neutral gas in the Sun's surface layers, but dissipation of (magnetic) waves and currents, as well as the acceleration of particles in electric fields result in heating and ionization of the Sun's outer atmosphere.
+The larger planets have neutral atmospheres of which the top layers are ionized by solar radiation and by suprathermal particle precipitation.
+Moons may be large enough to have their own atmosphere (as is the case for Titan at Saturn), while others may still have some matter around their surfaces because these are subjected to sputtering by the solar wind or, for moons within planetary magnetospheres, by magnetospheric particles, or matter may be supplied by geysers (as on Enceladus at Saturn) or volcanoes (as on Io at Jupiter) that contribute molecules (including SO$_2$, SO, S$_2$, H$_2$S, \ldots) as well as atoms.
 Comets have a coma of gas that sublimates off the nucleus, along with dust.
 And dusty material is around in the rings of all the giant planets.
 Whereas the magnetized and ionized components of the interstellar medium cannot penetrate each other (as discussed in Chs.~\ref{ch:universal} and~\ref{ch:flows}), neutral interstellar-medium particles can make it deep into the heliosphere, following free-fall trajectories in the collisionless environment until they are subjected to a charge-exchange collision with solar-wind ions.